SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Thank you.
 As there are no further questions from the participants, I now hand the conference over to the management for their closing comments.

 Thanks everyone for joining this call.
-Look forward to see you again during quarter four.
+Look forward to see you again during quarter four earnings call.
 With all the points which were raised today, we will take care of those points and address them accordingly.
-Thank you.
+Thanks.